The AI Layoff Trap: Equilibrium and Over-Automation

 The proposition follows from the private first-order condition derived above and its cooperative counterpart: a planner setting a common rate for all firms faces the full demand loss~$\ell$ per automated task rather than the~$\ell/\nn$ each firm perceives, yielding $\alpha^{CO} = (\ss - \ell)/\kk$.
 Because rivals' rates enter~\eqref{eq:profit_expanded} only through the term $-(\ell/\nn)\sum_{j\neq i}\alpha_j$, which is independent of~$\alpha_i$, the equilibrium rate is a strictly dominant strategy: each firm over-automates even with perfect foresight about every rival's behavior.

 The case structure arises because both $\alpha^{NE}$ and $\alpha^{CO}$ lie in $[0,1]$: each can be at no automation, interior, or full automation depending on how the cost saving~$\ss$ compares to the demand-loss and friction parameters.
-The over-automation wedge is largest when the cooperative rate is zero but individual firms still find automation privately worthwhile, and it vanishes when both rates hit the same boundary.
+The wedge is widest where firms automate but the cooperative benchmark would not ($\alpha^{CO} = 0$), and it shrinks to zero only once cost savings grow large enough ($\ss \geq \kk + \ell$) to pin both rates at full automation.
+We caution against reading that zero as a benign region: the demand externality is still present in firms' incentives, but the $\alpha^{NE} - \alpha^{CO}$ comparison can no longer detect it once even the profit-only cooperative benchmark ($\mu = 0$) prescribes displacing the entire workforce.
+A more informative comparison there is to a planner who weights worker income, for whom the gap stays strictly positive (\Cref{prop:surplus}).
 Parts~\ref{prop:wedge_N}--\ref{prop:wedge_boundary1} enumerate the relevant combinations; the economic force is the same throughout.

 The wedge is strictly increasing in~$\nn$: more competitive sectors exhibit wider automation gaps.
 This runs counter to the standard intuition that competition disciplines firms to act in consumers' interests; here, more competition dilutes each firm's share of the demand loss, weakening the private incentive to restrain.
 A monopolist ($\nn = 1$) fully internalizes the externality ($\alpha^{NE} = \alpha^{CO}$); as $\nn \to \infty$, the wedge approaches its maximum of~$\ell/\kk$.